pminasandra/tracktorlive/tutorials/05-looming-video/README.md

 a simple system that can do anything. bash commands can be easily used to turn on and off equipment, transmit data, perform hardware operations, or deliver notifications or e-mails in specific formats.
-With some creativity, this cassette and script can be used in a variety of situations.
+With some creativity, this cassette and script can be used to trigger actions in a multitude of different of situations.